jquinby/jekyll-now/_posts/2018-08-26-balthasar.markdown

 layout: post
 title: von Balthasar
 ---
-Finished von Balthasar's _Mysterium Paschale_.
+Finished Hans Urs von Balthasar's _Mysterium Paschale_.
 Much of it was beyond me; I can't pretend otherwise.
 Chapter 4 ("Going to the Dead: Holy Saturday") is something I will probably return to in Lent.
 I also found this bit from Chapter 2 worth highlighting and saving:

 > Philosophy can speak of the Cross in many tongues; when it is not the 'Word of the Cross' (1 Corinthians 1,18), issuing from faith in Jesus Christ, it knows too much or too little.
 Too much: because it makes bold with words and concepts at a point where the Word of God is silent, suffers and dies, in order to reveal what no philosophy can know, except through faith, namely, God's ever greater Trinitarian love; and in order, also, to vanquish what no philosophy can make an end of, human dying so that the human totality may be restored in God.
 Too little, because philosophy does not measure that abyss into which the Word sinks down, and, having no inkling of it, closes the hiatus, or deliberately festoons the appalling thing with garlands...